Skip to Content

 A basic example demonstrating a kick pass towards the adjacent corner area of the court.

-In reference to this example, 1 starts off near the right slot with possession of the ball, indicated by the black dot.
-From there, 1 beats X1 off the dribble and begins to drive towards the basket, represented by the wavy arrow.
+In reference to this example, 1 starts off near the right slot with possession of the ball.
+From there, 1 beats X1 off the dribble and begins to drive towards the basket.

 While X1 chases behind, X2 stunts at 1 in an attempt to slow down the dribble penetration that is happening while X5 protects the rim.